An indepth look at the development, expansion, and failure of Pentecostal missionary tongues and a critical public that called it gibberish.

 The Missionary Tongues Movement

-Holiness and the majority of American and British Protestant churches during the late 1800s held on to the traditional definition.
-They understood the doctrine of tongues as the miraculous ability to speak in a foreign language.
-For many, it was not the definition that was a problem, but whether the gift ceased in the early Church and no longer had a contemporary purpose.
-The more Holiness based movements and those influenced by them believed the traditional version had perpetuated and had begun to develop a sense it was specifically for missionary expansion.
+Holiness and the majority of American and British Protestant churches during the late 1800s held on to the traditional definition as the miraculous ability to speak in a foreign language.
+For many during the period, it was not the definition of speaking miraculously in a foreign language that was a problem, but whether the gift ceased in the early Church.
+The Holiness based movements and those influenced by them believed the traditional version had perpetuated and had begun to develop a sense it was specifically for missionary expansion.
+The following will demonstrate this concept in detail.

 Certainly we do expect, in every case where it is claimed by humble believing prayer, a supernatural assistance in acquiring the native language, and we should not be surprised in any case to hear of the direct bestowal of the power to speak an unknown tongues.
 But we are not prepared to teach this as a definite scriptural promise for all who go to preach the Gospel to the heathen, or consider a lack of faith on the part of any worker who has not received this special gift.2

 Almost six months later, another article was posted in the Alliance magazine by a young missionary by the name of W. W. Simpson (no relation to A. B. Simpson) eager to go to Shanghai, China.
-He was hoping for the promise in Mark 16.
-A text that many Pentecostals perceive as the ability to acquire a new language miraculously, and if it were not so, then he would study.3
+He was hoping for the promise in Mark 16–a text that many people in the Holiness movement perceived as the ability to acquire a new language miraculously.
+If Simpson did not acquire this divine aptitude, then he would study.3

 The founder and leader of the Christian Missionary Alliance, A. B. Simpson saw that this missionary shortcut to learning foreign languages was a consistent problem with Bible college students training for the mission field.
 He finally stated in 1898: